Unboxed-Software/solana-course/content/movie-review-pt3.md

 # Challenge

 Now that you have a fully functional Movie Review program try implementing some additional functionality on your own.
-A great example would be to add a Delete instruction that follows the common security practices that we’ve introduced in this lesson.
+A great example would be to add a `delete_movie_review` instruction that follows the common security practices that we’ve introduced in this lesson.
 The delete instruction should close the account that the review is stored in.
 To close an account you will need to zero out the account data as well as transfer lamports out of the PDA.
-Once the transaction is finished and the account is not rent exempt anymore, the runtime will take care of the rest.
+Once the transaction is finished and the account is not rent exempt, the runtime will take care of the rest.